Last Updated: 1 December 2022

 11. THIRD-PARTY TERMS.

 11.1 Third-Party Services and Linked Websites.
 Supplier may provide tools through the Services that enable Customer to export information, including Customer Content, to third-party services, including through features that allow Customer to link its account on Supplier with an account on the third-party service, such as Twitter or Facebook, or through Supplier's implementation of third-party buttons (such as “like” or “share” buttons).
 By using one of these tools, Customer agrees that Supplier may transfer that information to the applicable third-party service.
-Third-party services are not under Supplier’ control, and, to the fullest extent permitted by law, Supplier is not responsible for any third-party service’s use of Customer's exported information.
+Third-party services are not under Supplier’s control, and, to the fullest extent permitted by law, Supplier is not responsible for any third-party service’s use of Customer's exported information.
 The Services may also contain links to third-party websites.
-Linked websites are not under Supplier’ control, and Supplier is not responsible for their content.
+Linked websites are not under Supplier’s control, and Supplier is not responsible for their content.

 11.2 Third-Party Software.
 The Services may include or incorporate third-party software components that are generally available free of charge under licenses granting recipients broad rights to copy, modify, and distribute those components (“Third-Party Components”).
 Although the Services are provided to Customer subject to this Agreement, nothing in this Agreement prevents, restricts, or is intended to prevent or restrict Customer from obtaining Third-Party Components under the applicable third-party licenses or to limit Customer's use of Third-Party Components under those third-party licenses.